karolnowak98/tic-tac-toe/README.md

 - Text Mesh Pro: TextMeshPro 2.1.6
 - Zenject version: Extenject Dependency Injection IOC 9.2.0

 Description of the game: It's very basic Tic Tac Toe game with menu.
-In the menu Player can choose game mode, also using bundle can change the assets.
+There are 3 modes Player vs CPU, Player vs Player and CPU vs CPU.
+In the menu Player can choose game mode, also using reskin button can change the assets (asset bundles/streaming assets).
 In the game there are few additionals functionalities like showing hint, resetting the game and undo the action, going back to menu etc.

 _<p align="center"> (Main menu) </p>_